 The Little Apocalypse; How to distinguish between the destruction of Jerusalem and the Return of Christ.

-Little Apocalypse – The Greek word translated “revelation” in Revelation 1:1 is apokalupsis.
+Little Apocalypse – The Greek word translated as “revelation” in Revelation 1:1 is apokalupsis.
 This is transliterated to English as apocalypse.
 Matthew 24 is sometimes called the little apocalypse because it contains Jesus’ most comprehensive description of future events.

 Return of Christ – In Mathew 24:30-31 Jesus said,